Guaranteed Safe Spacecraft Docking with Control Barrier Functions: Methods

-Given a safe control input, the next problem is that of ensuring the trajectory reaches a landing/docking state, denoted $x_f$.
+Given a robustly safe control input from \eqref{eq:cbf_condition} and \eqref{eq:new_cbf}, the next problem is that of ensuring the trajectory reaches a landing/docking state, denoted $x_f$, under any allowable disturbances $w_u,w_x$.
 Note that the state $x_f$ is not necessarily an equilibrium of the system \eqref{eq:model}, so we do not require convergence to $x_f$.
-Rather, we require that the trajectory passes through an {$x_f=x(t_f)$} meeting our criteria.
+Rather, we require that the trajectory passes through an $x_f=x(t_f)$ meeting our criteria.
 Note that this paper does not consider the system evolution after the first time instance $t_f$ when landing/docking is achieved.

-By construction, condition \eqref{eq:cbf_condition} ensures that $\dot{H}$ is upper bounded by $\alpha_w(-H)W$ in the presence of the disturbance that {maximizes $\dot{H}$}, i.e. the least safe disturbance.
-However, the disturbance could also tend to decrease $\dot{H}$, i.e. be helpful to safety.
-Since $H_0, H_1$ are monotone increasing in $h,\dot{h}$, a disturbance helpful to safety will also decrease $h$, and possibly prevent achievement of the proximity requirements.
-Thus, proximity and safety are opposing goals, and landing/docking occurs when both are satisfied simultaneously.